rhysd/YourFukurou/README.md

 ### `proxy`

 host + port number joined with ':' such as 'example.com:80080'.
+When `null` is set, `$https_proxy` environment variable will be used.

+### `max_timeline_items`

+If some number value is specified, number of items in timeline is limited to the number.
+If you follow so many users and you feel updating timeline consumes too much CPU power, please limit the number of items in timeline.
+In most cases, you need not to specify this value and can leave this value as `null`.

 ### Example of `config.json`: